A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Low-Complexity Converse Bound for MACC-PDA

-Notably, this value exactly coincides with the greedy converse load obtained in Example~\ref{ex-greedy-converse}.
-In contrast to the IC converse, which requires evaluating all $120$ permutations, the greedy approach only computes the intersections for the remaining columns at each iteration.
-As a result, the total number of intersection computations is reduced to $5+4+3+2+1=15$, demonstrating a substantial reduction in computational complexity while achieving the same converse bound in this example.
+Evaluating the IC converse bound requires examining all $K! = 5! = 120$ user permutations.
+After this exhaustive search on the user permutations, we find that the converse bound in~\eqref{eq-ex-R_max} becomes $R = 2/3$, which exactly coincides with the greedy converse bound obtained in Example~\ref{ex-greedy-converse}.
+In contrast to the IC converse bound, which requires evaluating all $120$ permutations, the greedy approach only computes the intersections for the remaining columns at each iteration, with a total complexity order of $\mathcal{O}(K^2)$.

-\end{example}
+$\square$ \end{example}

-For a system with $K$ users, the IC converse requires $\mathcal{O}(K!)$ operations, which quickly becomes computationally intractable as $K$ increases.
-In contrast, the proposed greedy converse involves only $K$ sequential greedy selections.
-At each iteration, the algorithm computes intersections over the remaining users, resulting in an overall complexity of $\mathcal{O}(K^2)$.
-This represents a dramatic reduction from factorial to polynomial complexity, making the greedy converse scalable for large-scale MACC-PDA systems.